 What vegetables to plant

 Vegetables, flowers, herbs, and perennials can be started at the summer solstice.
 Taking cuttings or suckers from plants like tomatoes and rooting them is possible in June.
 Herbs and vegetables that are great for planting during the solstice are:

 If you are ready to start planting, one of the best things to learn is how the summer solstice affects your gardening.
-The first day summer can usher in vegetables and fruits that make the sunshine special.
+The first day of summer can usher in vegetables and fruits that make the sunshine special.
 Knowing when to plant on the summer solstice will help create beautiful and vibrant crops that will carry you through to fall.
-While the summer solstice is usually too late to begin planting many things, it truly is never too late and there are many summer solstice plants that can be planted at this time of the year.
+While some may say that the summer solstice is too late to begin planting things, it truly is never too late, and there are many summer solstice plants that can be planted at this time of the year.

 - How to propagate your jasmine from cuttings to spread the fragrant love